microsoft/r-server-fraud-detection/ds.md

 ### Introduction:
 -------------------------

 Fraud detection is an important machine learning application.
 In this template, the online purchase transaction fraud detection scenario (for the online merchants, detecting whether a transaction is made by the original owner of payment instrument) is used as an example.
-This on-prem implementation with SQL Server R Servicds is equivalent to the [Azure ML template for Online Fraud Detection](https://gallery.cortanaanalytics.com/Collection/Online-Fraud-Detection-Template-1).
+This on-prem implementation with SQL Server ML Services is equivalent to the [Azure ML template for Online Fraud Detection](https://gallery.cortanaanalytics.com/Collection/Online-Fraud-Detection-Template-1).

-For customers that prefers and on-prem solution, the implementation with SQL Server R Services is a great option, which takes advantage of the power of SQL Server and Microsoft R Server.
-In this template, we implemented all steps in SQL stored procedures, where data splitting, data pre-processing and feature engineering are implemented in pure SQL, while the model training, scoring and evaluation steps are implemented with SQL stored procedures embedding with R (Microsoft R Server) code.
+For customers that prefers and on-prem solution, the implementation with SQL Server ML Services is a great option, which takes advantage of the power of SQL Server and Microsoft ML Server.
+In this template, we implemented all steps in SQL stored procedures, where data splitting, data pre-processing and feature engineering are implemented in pure SQL, while the model training, scoring and evaluation steps are implemented with SQL stored procedures embedding with R (Microsoft ML Server) code.

 All the steps can be executed on SQL Server client environment (such as SQL Server Management Studio), as well as from other applications.
 We provide a Windows PowerShell script which invokes the SQL scripts and demonstrate the end-to-end modeling process.